First direct detection of an RR Lyrae star conclusively associated with an intermediate-age cluster: Introduction

 In \citet{CuevasOtahola2025} we conducted a search for RRLs associated to intermediate-age clusters in the Magellanic Clouds (MCs), in an attempt to find direct evidence confirming the existence of these stars at such early ages.
 The search yielded 23 RRL possible members in 10 clusters with ages from 2 to 8 Gyrs.
 Given how distant the clusters are, the current precision of \Gaia~DR3 proper motions is not yet enough to offer conclusive kinematic memberships and about half the RRL are expected to be field contaminants from the MC's population, awaiting spectroscopic follow-up for radial velocities to confirm their memberships to the clusters.

 In the MW the vast majority of clusters found at ages younger than 8~Gyrs are open clusters (OCs) whose masses are typically $<10^3M_\odot$ \citep[with a handful of Young Massive Clusters having larger masses,][]{PortegiesZwart2010}.
-The present-day formation rate (PTF) of \(0.83\,\mathrm{RRLs}/10^{5}\,M_\odot\) found by \citet{CuevasOtahola2025} for clusters in that age range implies only 1 in a few thousand clusters is statistically expected to host a single RRL and that a search over a large sample of several thousand clusters is warranted.
+The present-day formation rate (PTF) of \(0.83\,\mathrm{RRLs}/10^{5}\,M_\odot\) found by \citet{CuevasOtahola2025} for clusters in that age range implies only 1 in a few thousand clusters is statistically expected to host a single RRL and a search over a large sample of several thousand clusters is warranted.
 Such a search has become feasible thanks to \textit{Gaia}, which has enabled millions of stars to be catalogued as members of a vast number of OCs (over 5,000) with kinematic membership probabilities robustly estimated based on parallax and proper motions \citep[e.g.][]{Hunt2023,CantatGaudin2018,CantatGaudin2020}.
 A quick estimate from the cluster masses reported by \citet{Hunt2024} and the \citet{CuevasOtahola2025} inferred rates yields a total mass of $\sim4\times10^5M_\odot$ for the 172 clusters in the age range from 1 to 8 Gyrs, which implies $\sim2$--3 RRLs could be lurking in the population of known Galactic OCs.

-In this work we present \emph{the first RRL star conclusively associated to an intermediate age population: the 2--4~Gyr-old cluster Trumpler~5}.
+In this work we present the first RRL star conclusively associated to an intermediate age population: the 2--4~Gyr-old cluster Trumpler~5.
+This provides direct and model-independent evidence of the age of this young RRL star.
 In Sec.~\ref{s:data} we describe our search, conducted with a compilation of public RRL surveys crossmatched against the catalogue of stellar members associated to OCs from \citet{Hunt2023}.
 Our search resulted in an initial sample of 15 candidates, out of which we confirm one star as a bona fide RRL.
 In Sec.~\ref{s:results_the_star} we show the star to be robustly identified as an RRL, and as a cluster member by comparing it against cluster member's parallax, kinematics and position in the colour-magnitude diagram (CMD), and by showing that it has an extremely low probability ($0.049 \pm 0.013\%$) of being a background field RRL.
-In Sec.~\ref{s:discussion} we discuss constraints on a possible binary companion based on its position in the CMD and the spectral energy distribution (SED), and Trumper-5 as a cluster which favours stellar evolution with mass transfer.
+In Sec.~\ref{s:discussion} we discuss constraints on a possible binary companion based on its position in the CMD and the spectral energy distribution (SED), and Trumpler-5 as a cluster which favours stellar evolution with mass transfer.
 We present our conclusions in Sec.~\ref{s:conclusion}.